iam-ozi/Incode-technical-assesment/README.md

 VPC Design: Two separate VPCs were created (VPC01 and VPC02) with a VPC peering connection between them for cross-VPC communication.

-Bastion Hosts: We created Linux-based bastion hosts in both VPCs to allow SSH access to private resources.
+Bastion Hosts: I created Linux-based bastion hosts in both VPCs to allow secure access to private resources.

 ECS: A public-facing application layer is hosted on ECS Fargate, with a private layer in the second VPC, securely accessing the database.